Two modern beige chairs in an empty, minimalistic room, reflecting relationship dynamics and emotional distance.

 How this shows up

-These patterns can take different forms.
+These experiences can take different forms.
 You may:

-• feel drawn to partners who are unavailable, inconsistent, or difficult to read
+→ Feel drawn towards partners who are unavailable, inconsistent, or difficult to reach

-At times, relationships can feel effortful, unbalanced, or quietly unsatisfying, even where care or compatibility is present.
+As a result, relationships can feel effortful, imbalanced, or emotionally unsatisfying, even when care and compatibility are present.

 CONNECTION